barseghyanartur/graphene-elastic/docs/ordering.rst

       }
     }

-Ordering by scores is implemented as well:
+Ordering by score is implemented as well:

 .. code-block:: javascript